kvinehout/Functional_connectivity_pipeline/README.md

 # Functional_connectivity_pipeline

+Main file: FC_pipeline.m: This is a functiion to run all the steps listed below.

 These files are what i use to do the following:

 1) Preprocess fMRI data and Anatomical data with: